 1) Gender gaps in employment, earnings, and subjective well-being (with applications for South Korea and MENA countries).

-2) Education, gender, and subjective well-being (with applications for Sub-Saharan African countries and South Korea)
+2) Education, gender, and subjective well-being of children and adolescents (with applications for Sub-Saharan Africa, South Korea, and global cross-country samples)

 4) Economic impacts of migration (with applications for Chinese co-ethnic networks)

-14. Lee, S., & Rudolf, R. (forthcoming).
+14. Lee, S., & Rudolf, R. (2022).
 The relationship between school-related gender-based violence and absenteeism: Evidence from fourteen Southern and Eastern African countries.
 South African Journal of Education.
 [SSCI]

 13. Martinez-Zarzoso, I., & Rudolf, R. (2020).
 The trade facilitation impact of the Chinese diaspora.
 The World Economy, 43(9), 2411-2436.
 [SSCI]